Landscape Oil Paintings:

 Landscape Oil Painting Hyperrealism Art David Patch Artist

-Into the Light
+Into The Light

 Waterfall on the Routeburn Track, South Island, NZ.

 The finished painting is 1.2 meters long.
-The frame was made by myself.

 Landscape Oil Painting Hyperrealism Art David Patch Artist